Cheapest Everest Base Camp Trek - 12 Days

 How difficult is the trek to the Everest Base Camp?

-12 Days Everest Expedition up to Kalapathaar is a moderate trekking journey suitable for all age groups.
-If you don't have previous trekking experience, you don't need to worry, as you can easily hike to the foot of the world's highest peak Mount Everest without any issues.
-If you can walk about 2 to 4 hours a day and are used to doing long hiking then the trek is going to be easy for you.
+Everest Base Camp Trekking up to Kalapathaar is a moderate trekking journey suitable for all age groups.
+If you don't have previous trekking experience, you don't need to worry, as you can easily hike without any issues.
+If you can walk about 4 to 6 hours a day and are used to doing long hiking, then the trek is going to be easy for you.

 Choosing a trained and licensed guide is the most crucial choice you will make while organizing your trip.
 You won't experience any unpleasant surprises about the terrain, the weather, or any other facets of the trip if you have an experienced guide.